-The digital fèis was a celebration of community heritage spread over two days in September 2022.
+The digital fèis was a celebration of community heritage held twice, in September 2022 and August 2023.
 Digital activities involved digitising artefacts from the community, recording stories, listening to Gaelic voices, and exploring heritage places through virtual reality.
 A ceilidh also took place with music and drama from youths of North Uist.

 At the centre of our activities was a call to the community to bring their own objects related to heritage.
 Objects varied from family heirlooms to crafting tools and other working tools.
 Most of the objects were digitised in 3D.
 People could also record their stories, explaining the history and importance of the artefact, thus creating an interactive digital North Uist community museum.